cousi2344/avida-ed-testing/README.rst

 Use
 ----

-**Note: If you plan to run the tests locally, you will need to use the --setuipath [PATH] option to specify the location of the folder containing the av_ui folder.
-In subsequent runs you won't need to do this unless you change the location of av_ui.**
+**Note: If you plan to run the tests locally, you will need to use the --setuipath [PATH] option during your first test run to specify the location of your local copy of the Avida-ED UI.
+In subsequent runs you won't need to do this unless you change the location of av_ui.
+See below for more information.**

 First, if you are using a virtual environment, make sure that it is activated.
 You should see the name of the virtual environment in parentheses before each line you type in your command-line interface if the virtual environment is activated.